-We talk a lot about how to build, structure and improve an EM program, but it’s time to look at the finer details and the far less thrilling tasks, like budgeting.
+We talk a lot about how to build, structure and improve an emergency management program, but it’s time to look at the finer details and far less thrilling tasks, like budgeting.
 The boring truth is that properly budgeting your program is equally important as the other critical pieces.

 January is a key time for many emergency managers in higher education (and other industries).
 Your budget will soon be due, and it’s time to consider how your department’s funds should be spent.
 If you want new tech or just resources to help your program grow, now’s the time to push for them.
 Getting those resources depends, however, on strategically constructing your budget.

 Before budgeting for your wish list, you have to consider the essentials.
 These are the cornerstones of your program.

 Account for the foundational pieces, as they’ll be recurring expenses for your department.
 Most of these items will probably have a recurring fee.
 Your emergency notification system, an app for students and staff, weather tracking software and other must-have items should all have their own line.